jaypaulb/CanvusAPIDemo/README.md

 # Requirements

 * Canvus server with API access enabled
-* API access should be unauthenticated (no access token support)

 # Development

 You need new enough nodejs.
-Project was developed with v10.16.3.
+Project was developed with v12.14.1.
+If you don't want to use system nodejs, you can download and setup local toolchain by:

+`source toolchain.sh`

 Create a configuration file `server/.env` to match your Canvus server: